gordondzwilliams/gordondzwilliams.github.io/publications2.md

 			Geochemical controls on the formation of lithium brines in closed-basins of the Lithium Triangle
 			</a>
 		  — <b>Gordon D.Z.
 Williams</b>, Julien Barre, Pascale Louvat, Sylvain Bérail, Romain Millot, Avner Vengosh — <i>Earth and Planetary Science Letters</i>
+		  <a href="/files/papers/Williams et al. - 2026 - Geochemical controls on the formation of lithium brines in closed-basins of the Lithium Triangle.pdf" target="_blank" rel="noopener">[pdf]</a>
 		</li>

 		<li>